-This is an ancient tea whose first claim to fame was that it was rumored to be loved by Emperor Qian Long (18th Century).
+This is an ancient tea whose first claim to fame was that it was rumoured to be loved by Emperor Qian Long (18th Century).
 There are a couple of origin stories for this tea.
-One is that a farmer passed a run down temple of Guanyin (Avalokitasvara Bodhisattva) and took it upon himself to tidy temple.
-As reward, was given a vision in his dream by Guanyin which led him to find a tea plant growing in a cave behind the temple.
+One is that a farmer passed a rundown temple of Guanyin (Avalokitasvara Bodhisattva) and took it upon himself to tidy the temple.
+As a reward, was given a vision in his dream by Guanyin which led him to find a tea plant growing in a cave behind the temple.

 The other story involves a scholar who discovered the tea plant by Guanyin rock and presented the resulting tea to Emperor Qian Long who declared that it has the weight of iron and the appearance of Guan Yin.

-The historic orgin of Tie Guan Yin is Anxi county in Fujian which is split into Inner and Outer mountain villages.
+The historic origin of Tie Guan Yin is Anxi county in Fujian which is split into Inner and Outer mountain villages.
 Much of the Tie Guan Yin on the market is not actually from Anxi but from nearby Zhang Zhou with huge tea plantations.
 This is not surprising the massive demand for this tea but Anxi tea is generally higher quality.
-This is from Gan De in Anxi.
+This is from Chang Keng in Anxi.

 Tie Guan Yin follows a fairly standard picking and processing for Oolongs (pluck, wither, cool, shake, oxidise, roll, dry, refine and roast) but there are a couple of main different styles of Iron Goddess.

-Traditional Tie Guan Yin (Chuan Tong) is oxidised more and at room temperature whereas the more modern light Tie Guan Yin (Qing Xiang) borrows the more Tawianese approach of cold room withering and lower oxidation.
+Traditional Tie Guan Yin (Chuan Tong) is oxidised more and at room temperature, whereas the more modern light Tie Guan Yin (Qing Xiang) borrows the more Taiwanese approach of cold room withering and lower oxidation.

 This is why modern Tie Guan Yin tends to have a more flowery and rich aroma compared with the thicker texture traditional tea.